skalenetwork/mirage-manager/SPEC.md

 - `isNodeEnabled(NodeId node)`: Returns a boolean indicating if a Node is enabled or disabled.
 - `setStakeLimit(Fair limit)`: Allows authorized administrators to set a global maximum stake limit that applies to all nodes.

-#### Node Stake Limits
+#### Stake Limits

-FAIR-manager supports setting maximum stake limits for individual nodes to prevent excessive concentration of stake on any single node.
-This feature helps maintain network decentralization and security by distributing stake more evenly across participating nodes.
+FAIR-manager supports setting a global maximum stake limit that applies to all nodes to prevent excessive concentration of stake.
+This feature helps maintain network decentralization and security by limiting the total amount of stake that can be delegated across the network.

 #### Staking Integration Points